da4all/da4all.github.io/_cards/data-and-indigenous-knowledge.md

   license: "CC BY-NC-SA"
   citation: "Pieplow, Nathan.
 ‘Data and Indigenous Knowledge’ (discussion questions).
 Data Advocacy 4 All, University of Colorado.
 23 July 2024."
 ---
+**Note:** The <i>Forbes</i> article is behind a paywall, but Forbes allows a certain number of free articles to non-subscribers.

 ### Article

-These discussion questions assume that students have read the 2022 article [“The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation”](https://www.forbes.com/sites/ashoka/2022/06/09/the-leading-edge-what-inuit-can-teach-us-about-climate-monitoring-and-adaptation/) in Forbes magazine.
-Note: the Forbes article is behind a paywall but Forbes allows a certain number of free articles to non-subscribers.
+These discussion questions assume that students have read the 2022 article [“The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation”](https://www.forbes.com/sites/ashoka/2022/06/09/the-leading-edge-what-inuit-can-teach-us-about-climate-monitoring-and-adaptation/) in <i>Forbes Magazine</i>.

 ### Discussion Questions